Data-driven estimation of system norms via impulse response: Norm estimation by impulse response

 where the subscript $i$ stands for induced.
 In short, $\norm{G_M}_{ip}$ is a form of representing the gain of the system $G$ considering a set of possible input signals $U_M$.
 Among the possible induced norms, the induced-2 norm can be highlighted:

 where $\bar{\sigma}$ and $\lambda_{max}$ stands for largest singular value and largest eigenvalue, respectively.
-Evaluating \eqref{eq:gmi2} and comparing it to the $\Hinf$ norm definition from \eqref{eq:ginf}, knowing that the truncated convolution \eqref{eqA:gk_approx} is equivalent to the matrix expression in \eqref{eqA:GM}, it is observed that
+Note that \eqref{eq:gmi2} is evaluated directly with $G_M$, which can be obtained with a single input signal.
+Comparing \eqref{eq:gmi2} to the $\Hinf$ norm definition from \eqref{eq:ginf}, knowing that convolution \eqref{eqA:gk_approx} is equivalent to the matrix expression in \eqref{eqA:GM}, it is observed that

 Consequently, the calculation of the $\Hinf$ norm can be approximated by